-The Bank has developed and implemented business continuity management bank-wide and in subsidiaries to analyse business impact of critical business functions and document business continuity plan based on the analysis result as well as exercises of business continuity plan/ disaster recovery plan at least once a year.
+The Bank has developed and implemented business continuity management.
+All work units bank-wide and in subsidiaries are required to analyse business impact of critical business functions and document a business continuity plan based on the analysis result as well as exercises of the business continuity plan/disaster recovery plan at least once a year.
 This is to ensure that critical business functions can be recovered within a specified time in the event of the crisis, disaster or calamity disrupting the critical business functions.
-Having business continuity management in place will help preserve the Bank's reputation and maintain customer confidence in the Bank's services.
+Having business continuity management in place will help protect the Bank's reputation and maintain customer confidence in the Bank's services.